 FOR UNITS WITH ACCESSORY ELECTRIC HEATERS

-All installations require a minimum clearance to combustible surfaces of 1 in.
-(25 mm) from duct for first 12 in.
-(305 mm) away from unit.
+All installations require a minimum clearance to combustible surfaces of 25 mm (1-in.) from duct for first 305 mm (12-in.) away from unit.

 Outlet grilles must not lie directly below unit discharge.